What Is a Flexible Spending Account (FSA)? | HR Glossary

 Summary

 A flexible spending account allows eligible employees to set aside pre-tax money via payroll deductions into a tax-free account.
 They can use this money to pay for eligible healthcare expenses.
 Both employers and employees receive tax savings from FSAs.
-Some companies also offer dependent care FSAs to cover eligible child and adult care expenses.
+Some companies also offer dependent care FSAs to cover eligible child and in rare cases, adult care expenses.